jdr1813/basicStack/README.md

-Building a simple integer stack data structure
+Building a simple integer stack data structure.

+This is a project from school.